 1. You will be successful at losing weight.

-2. The amount of weight will depend on the procedure that the team decides on.
+2. The amount of weight loss will depend on the procedure that your team decides on.
 Generally, patients at a BMI above 50 and patients with a significant sweet eating disorder or night eating disorder, should undergo a Bilio-Pancreatic-Diversion (BPD) with a Duodenal Switch for a favourable long term outcome.
 Currently two surgeons are accredited to perform this procedure in South Africa.
-Attempts should be made by the in-house psychiatrist to control bipolar disease that mostly accompanies night eating disorder.
+Attempts should be made by your in-house psychiatrist to control bipolar disease that mostly accompanies night eating disorder.